MBB232/openshot-qt/doc/preferences.rst

 .. image:: images/preferences-2-preview.png

 If you experience sound issues, make sure your audio settings are the same as your audio card.
-For more info check our FAQ on the wiki.[{Link WIKI tag AUDIO + FAQ ?]
+For more info check our FAQ on the wiki.[Link WIKI tag AUDIO + FAQ ?]

 Autosave
 --------